Site-Specific Art, Earthworks, and Performance Art

 The impact of activism in the late 1960s and 1970s also touched the music world.
 The Kent State Shootings of 1970 and the assassination of John Lennon, formerly of the Beatles, diffused the stream of counter culture and popular music regrouped in stronger numbers.
 Many musicians had succumbed to drug overdoses and other causes, but the murder of John Lennon impacted the heroic status of rock musicians and he was immortalized.
 The only other popular musician whose martyrdom remains most likely as vivid is Elvis Presley.

 The categories of Rock music in the 1970s are complex, with bands like Queen, and KISS regarded as strong examples of glam rock, heavy metal and hard rock.
 For this discussion we will discuss them as Hard Rock.
 British Hard Rock groups included Led Zeppelin, Queen, Deep Purple, Black Sabbath, Pink Floyd, The Kinks, The Who, Jethro Tull, and Cream.
-The Beatles were also diverse, and they modified their rock‑and‑roll style into a psychedelic style, and as the progressive rock groups and as the groups Ringo Starr and Paul McCartney and Wings after they disbanded.
-The Rolling Stones continued recording long after the seventies as a group, and then Mic Jagger continued his visibility as a solo performer.
+The Beatles were also diverse, and they modified their rock‑and‑roll style into a psychedelic style, and as the progressive rock groups Ringo Starr and Paul McCartney and Wings after they disbanded.
+The Rolling Stones continued recording long after the 1970s as a group, and then Mic Jagger continued his visibility as a solo performer.
 In this section we will discuss Led Zeppelin, Deep Purple and Black Sabbath as principle contributors to hard rock, and Queen serves as an example of Glam and classical influences.
 Reggae and Country are also represented in this broad spectrum.

-The essential change was that Most Rock Musicians after the 1970s began to see themselves as artists playing music for its own passion, and less for the social change and counter culture of the 1960s.
+The essential change was that most Rock musicians after the 1970s began to see themselves as artists playing music for its own passion, and less for the social change and counter culture of the 1960s.
 Musicians had become celebrity artists.
 The 1970s and 1960s left recordings that are still listened to, today, by some younger and older listeners alike.

 Continue to biographies of Rock Musicians on this Biographies menu at: http://aaep1600.osu.edu/book/menu1970s.php